ch-stark/gatekeeper-kyverno-policyset/README.md

 * it created the namespaces
 * configures ArgoCD to use with PolicyGenerator
-* installs Kyverno and/or Gatekeeper via ACM-Policies
+* installs [Kyverno](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-install-kyverno.yaml) and/or Gatekeeper via ACM-Policies
-* sets up ManagedClusterSetBindings to default ClusterSet for the namespaces where the PolicySets will be installed.
+* used a [policy](https://raw.githubusercontent.com/ch-stark/gatekeeper-kyverno-policyset/main/policies/managed-clustersetbinding.yaml) that sets up ManagedClusterSetBindings to default ClusterSet for the namespaces where the PolicySets will be installed.

 # Structure